malllabiisc/CaRE/README.md

   ```

 ##### Run the main code:
 * After installing python dependencies, execute `sh setup.sh` to download pre-trained glove embeddings.
 (Experiments can be run without this step as well.
-In that case word vectors would get randomly initialzed.)
+In that case word vectors would get randomly initialized.)
 * Move to the directory of corresponding to the choice of Base model and execute: python CaRe_main.py -CN LAN -dataset ReVerb45K.